Kent County Cricket Club in 2005: Kent v Middlesex (24–27 August)

 Only 36 overs of play was possible on the first day at the St Lawrence Ground, in which Middlesex made 92 runs for the loss of one wicket, that of Ben Hutton.
 The following day, Kent bowler Amjad Khan added two wickets to his overnight tally of one, as Middlesex crumbled to 136 for 4 on the second morning.
 However, centuries from Owais Shah and Paul Weekes swung it Middlesex' way, as they declared on 400 for 8.
-Kent's openers did not wish to be any worse, with David Fulton making 110 and Robert Key 142, and Darren Stevens supplied with the fifth century of the match, making 106 before being bowled by Nantie Hayward.
+Kent's openers did not wish to be any worse, with David Fulton making 110 and Rob Key 142, and Darren Stevens supplied with the fifth century of the match, making 106 before being bowled by Nantie Hayward.
 They declared on 549 for 6, leaving themselves roughly three hours in which to bowl Middlesex out for 149 or less, and four wickets from Min Patel gave them hope as Middlesex crashed to 77 for 6 with more than an hour to play.
 However, Peter Trego kept out 98 balls for a stolid, unbeaten 3, Paul Weekes got a fifty, and Middlesex saved the draw.